magnetenstad/lit-explorer-img/README.md

 4. Replace `base` in `vite.config.ts` according to how you intend to host the site
 5. Run `npm run dev` to host the site locally

 A GitHub deploy action is also included in `.github/workflows/deploy.yaml`, for hosting with GitHub Pages.
-This script will deploy the site after each pushed commit to `main`.
-Make sure your GitHub repository is configured to host with GitHub Actions.
+This action will deploy the site after each pushed commit to `main`.
+Make sure that your GitHub repository has GitHub Pages enabled, and configured to host with GitHub Actions.

 Alternatively, run `npm run build` to build the site to `dist`, and host the contents.